-At this point, it is instructive to compare and contrast our approach and results with the large body of literature on approximation of functions with artificial neural networks.
+We elaborate this point further by comparing and contrasting our approach and results with the large body of literature on approximation of functions with artificial neural networks.

 First, we compare our approach, as stated above, with other related works.
-The simple, yet very effective trick of approximating monomials by finite differences of smooth activation function has been around for decades [55], but is still a building block in the constructive proofs of many recent papers on neural network expressivity, e.g. [59, 52, 62, 20].
+The simple, yet very effective trick of approximating monomials by finite differences of smooth activation function has been around for decades [36], but is still a building block in the constructive proofs of many recent papers on neural network expressivity, e.g. [39, 35, 37, 34].
 To the best of the authors' knowledge, all available results build upon the observation that there is a $x \in \mathbb{R}$ such that $\sigma^{(n)}(x) \neq 0$ for all $n \in \mathbb{N}$ .
 As such, this construction does not allow for explicit estimates on the approximation error and the network weights (see Remark 3.4).
-Our key novelty in this paper is to circumvent this issue by first approximating univariate monomials.
-This allows us to obtain uniform explicit bounds for the error in approximating multivariate monomials of a varying degree and paves the way for explicit bounds on the approximation error.

-The approximation of the multiplication operator in d dimensions by a shallow neural network (Corollary 3.7) was discussed in [37, Appendix A] for activation functions $\sigma$ that satisfy that $\sigma(x) = \sum_k \sigma_k x^k$ where $\sigma_k \neq 0$ for $0 \leq k \leq d$ .
-In particular, they prove that $2^d$ neurons are both sufficient and necessary.
-However, the hyperbolic tangent (and the sigmoid) activation function does not satisfy this assumption.
+Our key novelty in this paper is to circumvent this issue by first approximating univariate monomials of odd powers and then expanding to even powers and multivariate monomials.
+This allows us to obtain uniform explicit bounds and matteriate monomitals.
+This allows us to obtain anyour explicit bounds for the error in approximating multivariate monomials of a varying degree and paves the way for explicit bounds on the approximation error.
+The approximation of the multiplication operator in d dimensions by a shallow low neural network (Corollary 3.7) was discussed in [40, Appendix A] for activation functions $\sigma$ that satisfy that $\sigma(x) = \sum_k \sigma_k x^k$ where $\sigma_k \neq 0$ for $0 \le k \le d$ .
+In particular, they prove that 2d neurons are both sufficient and necessary.
+However, this construction does not allow for explicit estimates (again cf. Remark 3.4).
 Here, we propose a novel construction of the multiplication operator with a shallow tanh neural network.

-As for the partition of unity, which serves as an essential ingredient in our proofs, an exact partition of unity for ReLU neural networks can be readily constructed [65].
-Approximations of partitions of unity with neural networks with sigmoidal activation function can be found in [10, 11, 52] and a general framework for approximations of partitions of unity was proposed in [20].
-In this paper, we have constructed novel approximations of partitions of unity with shallow tanh neural networks, that were motivated by localized polynomials which arise in the Bramble-Hilbert Lemma and the Taylor's theorem.
+As for the partition of unity, which serves as an essential ingredient in our proofs, an exact partition of unity for ReLU neural networks can be readily constructed [20].
+Approximations of partitions of unity with neural networks with sigmoidal activation function can be found in [32, 68, 35] and a general framework for approximations of partitions of unity was proposed in [34].
+In this paper, we have constructed approximations of partitions of unity with shallow tanh neural networks, that were motivated by localized polynomials which arise in the Bramble-Hilbert Lemma and the Taylor's theorem.
 Compared to the other works mentioned above, our results on partitions of unity stand out for the explicit bounds on the approximation error and the weights.

 Given the afore-mentioned novel ideas, we were able to obtain explicit bounds on the approximation error.
 A suitable avenue to compare our results with results obtained in related works lies in the approximation error bounds for analytic functions.
-We recall that in Corollary 5.5, we prove approximation rates for analytic functions in the $W^{k,\infty}$ -norm.
-Although approximation rates in this norm were proved for Sobolev functions in the very recent paper [20], it is unclear if their results can be extended for analytic functions.
+We recall that we prove approximation rates to analytic functions in the $W^{k,\infty}$ -norm.
+Although approximation rates in this norm were proved for Sobolev functions in the very recent paper [34], it is unclear if their results can be extended in an efficient way for analytic functions.
 A key reason for this lies in the fact that the widths of their constructed networks are not explicitly stated and the depth increases with maximal degree of monomials, inhibiting uniform control that is necessary for approximating analytic functions.